JAM-clocking/ATC24Rainmeter/README.md

 ### About

-Our skins collect data from our server (Singapore region) which use WebSocket to harvest 24RC data
+Our skins collect data from our public server (Singapore region) which use WebSocket to harvest 24RC data

-Note that the our Server programme source code is not publicly open and is independent from this Git repo
+_ _ Note that the our Server programme source code is not publicly open and is independent from this Git repo _ _

 ### Requirement